 As the oldest town in Utah, Ogden is home to some amazing hiking activities, fascinating history and it is a destination that is thriving at a rapid rate.
-The town is all about outdoor adventure in the Wasatch Mountains during the day and checking out the urban city life by night.
-Get the heart rate up with hiking and adrenaline pumping rock climbing and finish off with a big scoop of ice cream at sunset.
+The town is all about outdoor adventure in the Wasatch Mountains during the day and checking out the urban city life by night; there are so many epic things to do in Ogden Utah.
+Get the heart rate up with hiking and adrenaline-pumping rock climbing and finish off with a big scoop of ice cream at sunset.

 Climb Via Ferrata

 Via Ferrata in Italian translates to Iron Road and was essentially designed as a way for soldiers to carry heavy items with them through the mountains during the war.
 Now it’s used as a way to rock climb without the use of ropes and knots and still safely scale to great heights of the mountains.

 Start the day early to beat the heat.
 It gets hotter the higher you go.
 You are always locked into an iron cable, but the scaling of rock faces is very real.
 It is a very rewarding experience when you get to the top and see the whole view of Ogden and the Great Lake, especially if heights are not your friend.

 Zip Line in Front of a Waterfall

 After a short hike up the mountain you will reach the waterfall, which by that time, the mist coming off the falls is exactly what you need.
 The zip line goes directly in front of the falls, so the views are not too bad.
 The first zip is always the hardest, but after that, it’s just like riding a bike.
 Utah Adventure Center

 Take a walk down Historic 25th Street Ogden